MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of custom work hours on a bookable resource with different capacity on a day.](./media/Resource-Work-Hours-Custom-02.png "Screenshot of custom work hours on a bookable resource with different capacity on a day.")

-In Field Service v8.2+, latitude and longitude fields exist on the bookable resource entity and are populated with the latest location coordinates from the Field Service Mobile app.
+Latitude and longitude fields exist on the bookable resource entity and are populated with the latest location coordinates from the Field Service mobile app.
 Fields may need to be added to the bookable resource form.
 For more information, go to the article on [enabling location tracking](/dynamics365/customer-engagement/field-service/geofencing#step-3-enable-location-auditing-for-the-field-service-mobile-app).

 For more information on editing work hour calendars, see [editing work hours](field-service-work-hours-calendar-api.md)